-Even if the Rights Offering is successfully completed and the Notes are converted into shares of our common stock, we expect to continue to have substantial future capital needs.
-If we are unable to raise additional funding to meet our operational needs, we will be forced to limit or cease our operations.
-We regularly consider fundraising opportunities and may decide, from time to time, to raise capital based on various factors, including market conditions and our plans of operation.
+In addition to our current capital needs, we regularly consider fundraising opportunities and may decide, from time to time, to raise capital based on various factors, including market conditions and our plans of operation.
 We may seek funds through borrowings or through additional rounds of financing, including private or public equity or debt offerings.
-Additional capital may not be available to us on acceptable terms on a timely basis, or at all.
+Uncertainty in the market generally due to increasing interest rates and inflation may make it challenging to raise additional capital, and such capital may not be available to us on acceptable terms on a timely basis, or at all.
 If adequate funds are not available, or if the terms of potential funding sources are unfavorable, our business and our ability to develop our technology and our products would be harmed.
 If we raise additional funds by issuing equity securities, our stockholders may suffer dilution and the terms of any financing may adversely affect the rights of our stockholders.
 In addition, as a condition to providing additional funds to us, future investors may demand, and may be granted, rights superior to those of existing stockholders.
 Debt financing, if available, is likely to involve restrictive covenants limiting our flexibility in conducting future business activities, and, in the event of insolvency, debt holders would be repaid before holders of our equity securities receive any distribution of our corporate assets.
 We also could be required to seek funds through arrangements with partners or others that may require us to relinquish rights or jointly own some aspects of our technologies or products that we would otherwise pursue on our own.